 The register is held under the Localism Act 2011 which came into force on 1 July 2012.

 This requirement is to ensure that Members do not have a personal vested interest in a decision made by the Council (whether implemented or not) which might prejudice their judgement.

-You can access an online version of the register from the Register of Members' Interests webpage.
-We also maintain a hardcopy register which is open to the public at all reasonable hours and is available for inspection, by appointment, at: River Park House, 225 High Road, Wood Green, London N22 8HQ.
+You can view an online version of the register via the Councillors' details page - click on the Councillor whose register you wish to view to see their details.
+We also maintain a hardcopy register which is open to the public at all reasonable hours and is available for inspection (by appointment only) at: River Park House, 225 High Road, Wood Green, London N22 8HQ.
 Telephone the Member Support Team on 020 8489 1770 to make an appointment.

 Our officers are committed to delivering high standards of service provision that includes transparent and accessible governance.
 The rules governing our officers' conduct are outlined in Haringey Council’s Constitution.

 Haringey also has a separate Customer Charter that outlines the standards that you should expect from all council officers.